ibm-cloud-docs/RegistryImages/ibm-backup-restore/index.md

     {: pre}

     ```
     NAME               READY     STATUS    RESTARTS   AGE
-    <pod_name>                              1/1       Running   0          1hr
+    backuppod          1/1       Running   0          1hr
     ```
     {: screen}

-10. Copy the encryption key into the /backup_restore directory of the container that is built from the **ibm-backup-restore** image.
+9. Copy the encryption key into the `/backup_restore` directory of the container that is built from the **ibm-backup-restore** image.

     ```
     kubectl cp ./encryption.asc <container_name>:/backup_restore